fbpx Skip to content

 Lenders will calculate your interest rate, taking into consideration several features.

-They start with a base rate, often tied to a financial index.
-Then, they add a margin based on the lender’s costs and assessment of risk.
+They start with the base rate mentioned above, which is typically tied to a financial index.
+Then, they add a margin based on the lender’s costs and risk assessment.
 That’s where DTI and credit scores come into place.

-For USDA loans, this risk assessment takes into account the government guarantee, which often results in a lower rate compared to conventional loans.
+For USDA loans, this risk assessment considers the government guarantee, which often results in a lower rate than conventional loans.

 How Interest Rates Affect Your USDA Mortgage